 Constellations in the African Diaspora

-Losing Touch Time after time I would start to map out a constellation and then realise that personal issues that the client came with, was related to the wider cultural environment and historical traumas of the specific African diaspora experience.
-So a challenge for me in working with the constellations method was to more clearly reflect the issues that affect families and communities that I work with.
-And this meant finding a way to integrate the Western systemic theory and Indigenous African Wisdom and make it relevant for an African diaspora community of which I am a part.
+So a challenge for me in working with the constellations method, was to more clearly reflect the issues that affect families and communities that I work with.
+And this meant finding a way to integrate Western systemic theories, alongside Indigenous African Wisdom, in order to make it more relevant for my principal client group located within the African diaspora.

 Losing Touch with an Indigenous Past

-African heritage people living in a westernised society have lost touch with an indigenous past. family constellations can build on these lost traditions and by so doing help with answering questions about identity and belonging.
-How?
-Family constellations can bring in the wider ancestral legacy and extended family and community and the process can start to show people, what has been lost and how to start to regain it.
+African heritage people living in Westernised societies have often lost touch with their indigenous past.
+Family constellations can help us to Re-Connect and build on these lost traditions and in doing so help answer questions about identity and belonging.
+The process can also be a ‘step onto the ancestral path’ by showing individuals and communities, what knowledge has been lost and how to start to reclaim it.

-For those reasons, my approach is increasingly to frame the work as an indigenous healing therapy that is appropriate to meet the many facets of a minority black experience in a majority white culture.
-As a family constellations practitioner, I believe that this approach can be a starting place for healing family and community issues that arise from the trauma of an enslaved past.
-I will be writing about this more in blog posts, as I deepen my knowledge and skills in this profound work.
+For those reasons, my approach is increasingly to frame the work as an indigenous healing therapy that is Africentric and framed to meet the many facets of the Black minority experience in majority-white cultures.
+As an Intergenerational practitioner, I believe that this approach can be a starting place for healing family and community issues that arise from the trauma of an enslaved past.
+I will be writing about this more in later blog posts.

 Until next time!